emrahsariboz/Machine-learning-portfolio/README.md

 The weight parameter is 'm' where 'b' stands for the y-intercept of the given x.
 If you don't have a 'b', your line will always cross the origin which will not be effective in every classifier.
 To shift the classifier to left or right, we need a y-intercept.

+New question is how do we know whether the result of the above calculation will be Yes or Not.
+In other words, how do we decide which neurons will be fired?

 # Week 4

 ### Gradient Descent Algorithm